HenrikSamuelsson/learning-gnu-make/README.md

 The second part after the colon is known as the *prerequisite* and this is an input that is used to generate the target.
 In this case so is the prerequisite the single source file hello-world.c.

 Indented by a tab below the target-colon-prerequisite we finally have the third part that is known as a *recipe*.
 A recipe is an action that **make** will carry out.
 In this case so is it a command to compile the hello-world application, and the command is the same that can be used directly in a terminal.

+There is no great benefit of using **make** to compile this small dummy program.
+But as we will see so are there great benefits of using **make** to build larger real-world applications.